Mirror-Prismals/Mida/README.md

 . -
 ```

-In essense, the Audicle Log is your primary debugging tool, aside from your ears, for validating multitrack compositions.
+In essence, the Audicle Log is your primary debugging tool, aside from your ears, for validating multitrack compositions.

 ## Mida Basics: The Blawc